 Whether doing an exchange/DD or an internship the Erasmus procedure is the same.

-To start the procedure the ESSEC Erasmus Coordinator will send you an Erasmus Grant Agreement that you must complete, sign and send back to the ESSEC Registrar office.
+Step 1: To start the procedure the ESSEC Erasmus Coordinator will send you an Erasmus Grant Agreement that you must complete and sign.

 Without this document your application file will not be opened.

 Once engaged in the Erasmus process you must validate 2 steps until the closure of your file.
 The ESSEC Erasmus Coordinator will send you an email for each step explaining which documents you must complete to validate the step.